loops-wg/gen-info/draft-welzl-loops-gen-info.md

 retransmission detection, there also will be little long-term effect on the send rate.)

-The waste of bandwidth caused by a DUPACK-based end-to-end retransmission can be avoided when the end-to-end loss detection is based on time instead of sequence numbers, e.g., with RACK
+While LOOPS makes no requirements on end-to-end protocols, it is worth noting that the waste of bandwidth caused by a DUPACK-based end-to-end retransmission can be avoided when the end-to-end loss detection is based on time instead of sequence numbers, e.g., with RACK
 {{-rack}}.
 This requires a limit on the additional